Back to Top

 Outside the Classroom

-The Health Services program offers community engagement opportunities through its Health Services Society and Summer Camp Project.
+The Health Services program offers community engagement opportunities through its Health Services Society and Internships.

 The required capstone project synthesizes information and experience into a resume-enhancing addition to your portfolio.